Improving Supplier Performance – Defining Service Improvements

 Fit for purpose certainty.
 Provides the foundations to contractually hold Suppliers accountable for agreed service improvements on an agreed and informed basis.

-How the best organisations identify issues for resolution
+How the best organisations identify issues for improvement

 A summary of the approach to take to identify the right issues